subfico/subfi_pay-ruby/docs/EventsApi.md

-# BckbnPay::EventsApi
+# SubFiPay::EventsApi

-All URIs are relative to *https://pay-sandbox.bckbn.com*
+All URIs are relative to *https://pay-sandbox.subfi.com*

 | Method | HTTP request | Description |
 | ------ | ------------ | ----------- |